olehxch/rest-api-handlers/README.md

 This repository contains source code for the research titled "Enhancing REST API Handlers Organization for Node.js Microservices."

-## Files
-### Project Structure
+## Project Structure

 The project structure contains:

-* **[api-testing](https://github.com/olehxch/rest-api-handlers/tree/master/api-testing)** - this folder contains the source code of the application to test API routes and their performance
-* **[assets](https://github.com/olehxch/rest-api-handlers/tree/master/assets)** - folder with additional images and files
+- **[assets](./assets)** - Folder with additional images and files
-* **[frameworks](https://github.com/olehxch/rest-api-handlers/tree/master/frameworks)** - this folder contains the source code of the five services with their native routing methods implemented for comparison purposes (Express.js, Koa, Hapi.js, Next.js, Nest.js)
+- **[frameworks](./frameworks)** - This folder contains the source code of the five services with their native routing methods implemented for comparison purposes (Express.js, Koa, Hapi.js, Next.js, Nest.js)
+- **[proposed-approach](./proposed-approach)** - This folder contains the source code of the proposed approach described in the research paper
-* **[proposed-approach](https://github.com/olehxch/rest-api-handlers/tree/master/proposed-approach)** - this folder contains the source code of the proposed approach described in the research paper
+- **[proposed-approach-huge](./proposed-approach-huge)** - This folder contains the source code of the proposed approach described in the research paper with 938 API handlers for performance testing

+## How to run approaches
 ### How to run an author's proposed approach

 Open terminal in the folder `/proposed-approach` folder and run `npm start`.
 After a successful start a text `Server listening on port 3000` should appear in the console.